ShreyaSahaRoy/Responsive-Website/README.md

 Udemy Challenge 3

-This website is made responsive using HTML, CSS and BOOTSTRAP.
+This website is made responsive using HTML, CSS and BOOTSTRAP open resources.